thejoeloy/analog_lib/README.md

 # analog_lib
-amplifiers, oscillators, filters, and more
+amplifiers, oscillators, filters, and more. <br>
 Pictures of simulation results can be found for a variety of the amps!